meshesha/artisan-make-mvc/README.md

 ```

-will delete all recently created files
+Will delete all recently created files